Python Turtle - Lesson 3

 9 my_ttl.left(120)

-• 43 representing the number sides.
+• 43 means the number of sides

 1import turtle